Key Takeaways

 four ice creams in plate

-Almond tofu is an undiscovered diamond waiting to be found in Beijing's busy streets.
-This classic dessert, which is smooth and silky and has a subtle almond flavor, entices the senses with its simplicity and elegance.
+Almond tofu is an undiscovered diamond waiting to be found for the Western population.
+This classic Chinese sweet, a smooth, silky treat, has a subtle almond flavour that entices the senses even for the pickiest eaters.

 A small grey plate/bowl of almond tofu (Xing Ren Dou Fu) on a wooden table.